 Answer: b) Doppler angle

 Description: The Doppler angle, also known as the angle of insonation or incidence angle, is the angle between the direction of blood flow and the direction of the ultrasound beam.
-Accurate measurement of this angle is crucial for Doppler velocity calculations.
+Accurate measurement of this angle is crucial for Doppler velocity calculations. - Which imaging technique provides information about the thickness and motion of cardiac structures in real-time?

 a) 2D echocardiography